ericmjl/llamabot/docs/modules/doc_processor.md

 # Doc Processor

+!!! note
+    This tutorial was written by GPT4 and edited by a human.

 The doc processor is a Python script designed to preprocess documents by loading them from various file formats and splitting them into smaller sub-documents.